-The Playa d’en Bossa, south of Ibiza Town, is a party hotspot, its all inclusive hotels jam-packed in summer and lined with stylish beach nightlife.
+The Playa d’en Bossa, south of Ibiza Town, is a party hotspot, its hotels jam-packed in summer and lined with stylish beach nightlife.
 Talamanca beach, 2km from the centre of Ibiza Town, is a gorgeous curve of golden sand.

 Ibiza is the partying sister of Majorca and the best place to dance in the Mediterranean.
 Ibiza's best-known nightlife hotspots are Pacha, Amnesia, Privilege (which is in the Guinness Book of Records as the world’s biggest club), Ushuaïa, Hï, Sankeys, Es Paradis, and DC-10.
 If live music is your thing, book a room at Ibiza Rocks, which is an apartment hotel with two stages, that hosts live gigs by top international acts as well as DJ sessions.
 For mega clubbing, Ibiza Town and Sant Antonio are the best resorts to pick.